ydydsnyd/mono/packages/replicache/doc/docs/strategies/overview.md

 Replicache defines abstract [push](/reference/server-push.md) and [pull](/reference/server-pull.md) endpoints that servers must implement to sync.
 There are a number of possible strategies to implement these endpoints with different tradeoffs.

 The main difference between the strategies is how they calcuate the `patch` required by the pull endpoint.
-Different approaches to calculating this patch require different state to be stored in the backend database, affect the push and pull implementations, and also some features Replicache chan support.
+Different approaches to calculating this patch require different state to be stored in the backend database, affect the push and pull implementations, and also some features Replicache can support.

-## Partial Sync

-Some strategies easily support syncing only a subset of the data the user has access to, others can do so but it's more effort.

-## Dynamic Auth

-Some strategies easily support syncing only the subset of the data the user currently has access to, even if that access is indirect via group sharing and so-on.

 <br/>
 <br/>